 PVC is an easily recyclable plastic, and PVC pipes are no exception.
 Studies show PVC pipes and other rigid PVC products can be recycled mechanically 8 to 10 times without losing their technical properties.
 This is because the recycling process does not measurably decrease the chain length of PVC molecules.
 For documentation, see below:

-Understanding mechanical versus chemical recycling
+Understanding mechanical versus advanced recycling

 Cost-Benefit Analyses confirm cost benefits of mechanical recycling